Mike Nattiel

-Michael Dondril Nattiel (born November 8, 1980) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for two seasons during the early 2000s.
-Nattiel played college football for the University of Florida, and thereafter, he played professionally for the Minnesota Vikings of the NFL.
+Michael Dondril Nattiel (born November 8, 1980) is an American former professional football player who was a linebacker for two seasons with the Minnesota Vikings of the National Football League (NFL) during the early 2000s.
+Nattiel played college football for the Florida Gators, and thereafter, he played in the NFL for the Vikings.

-Early years
+Early life

 Nattiel was born in Gainesville, Florida in 1980.
 He attended Newberry High School in Newberry, Florida, where he played for the Newberry Fighting Panthers high school football team.
 Nattiel was a three-time Florida Class 3A all-state honoree at linebacker, and was recognized as a high school All-American by SuperPrep, PrepStar and National Blue Chips.

 College career

-Nattiel accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played outside linebacker for coach Steve Spurrier and coach Ron Zook's Florida Gators football teams from 1999 to 2002.
+Nattiel accepted an athletic scholarship to attend the University of Florida in Gainesville, and played outside linebacker for coach Steve Spurrier and coach Ron Zook's Gators teams from 1999 to 2002.
 Nattiel recovered a key fumble in the Gators' Southeastern Conference (SEC) championship victory over the Auburn Tigers in 2000, and was an honorable mention All-SEC selection in 2002.